 What makes Parson think she can win?
 For starters, she’s a different sort of candidate, lacking the resume of someone who’s harbored political ambitions their whole life.
-She grew up in a military family, bouncing around overseas (her family spent time in Germany) before finally settling in Virginia.
+Her dad was in the Foreign Service, so she bounced around overseas before finally settling in Virginia.
 She went to the University of Mary Washington, a public university in Virginia an hour outside D.C., for her undergraduate degree instead of an Ivy League (Kilmer attended Princeton).
 Parson’s later graduate degree at John Hopkins was in poetry, rather than political science or international relations.

 After this stint as a human rights observer, Parson spent time in AmeriCorps, which she described as stretches of financial insecurity and hardship.
 She also moved to Tacoma in 2015 and fell in love with the “unpretentious, working class, and [vibrant]” city, saying it’s the “first place I ever felt I was home.”
-While in Tacoma, she spent two years substituting in Tacoma schools while deciding whether to return to school to become a teacher.
 Like many precarious workers, something as simple as car trouble could decide whether she had enough to pay her bills or not.

 What she saw in Washington classrooms left her with an enduring respect for educators and a frontline view of social inequities.
 “Many teachers are smart and creative and passionate,” she says.
 “My first grade teacher was incredible, and I really loved her…there’s a really special bond between a good teacher and their kids.
 It can impact their entire lives.”
 But what she saw in the Americorps was different: “I got to see the disparities in facilities, bussing, schools where students receive free breakfast and where they don’t.”